"Here’s

 Cul-de-sacs

-(n.) a street that is designed to another street only at one end
+(n.) a street that is designed to another

 Used to describes a pathway appearance